amcaplan/amcaplan.github.io/source/_posts/blog/2014-03-05-struct-rubys-quickie-class.markdown

 In this case, since there are always exactly 5 players, I don't want to pull out an array every time and write `team.players[0]`, and instead I've chosen to use 5 similarly named instance variables, so I can do `team.player1`.
 This looks nice, but also isn't ideal.
 If I want to access player n, this starts to get ugly: `team.send("player#{n}")`.

-Well, here's the good news\: as usual, Ruby has a better way for you to do it.
+Well, here's the good news&colon; as usual, Ruby has a better way for you to do it.

 <!-- more -->